 All information you provide to us is stored as securely as possible.
 All paper forms and correspondence are kept in locked filing cabinets on our premises.
 All electronic records are stored locally, on our own laptops, all access to which requires password-protected authentication.

 Unfortunately, the transmission of information via the internet is never completely secure.
-Although we will do our best to protect your information using industry-standard protocols and encryption, we cannot guarantee the security of your data transmitted to us via email or other messaging services like Facebook, Instagram or Messenger and any transmission is at your own risk.
+Although we will do our best to protect your information using industry-standard protocols and encryption, we cannot guarantee the security of your data transmitted to us via email or other messaging services like Facebook, Instagram or Messenger and WhatsApp and any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 When do we remove your data?